+'''

 shell> srun -ppdebug -N 16 -n 32 wpp xxx.in

+'''

 The above command runs wpp on 16 nodes utilizing 32 processors on the debug parition using xxx.in as the input file.
-Note that the debug partition time limit is limited to 30 minutes.
-Larger or longer jobs must be submitted through the batch system using the psub command.
+Note that the CPU time limit on the debug partition is 30 minutes.
+Jobs requiring more than 30 minutes and/or more than 32 processors must be submitted through the batch system using the psub command.
 Refer to the Livermore Computing web pages for detailed information (https://computing.llnl.gov).